|

 39. Don’t Leave Anything Valuable & Visible In The Car Overnight

 There are thieves everywhere.
-Parking in a hotel parking lot is not exactly a safe place – especially depending on where that hotel is.
-So, in order to avoid any heartbreak on the road, make sure there’s nothing visible in the car overnight.
-Especially nothing of value.
+Parking in a hotel parking lot is not exactly a safe place – especially depending on where the hotel is.
+To avoid any heartbreak on the road, make sure there’s nothing visible in the car overnight.
+Especially nothing of value, like laptops or jewellery.

 40. Bring Your Own Pillow

-I cannot stress this enough!
-Bring your pillow on every long distance road trip you go on!
+I cannot stress bringing your own pillow on every long distance road trip you go on!
 It’s one of those items that you should take advantage of bringing because you’re driving in the car.
-Your pillow doesn’t take up that much space and will be a life saver.
+Your pillow doesn’t take up that much space and having it will be a life saver.

 41. Put A Colourful Pillow Case On Your Pillow

-The only thing worse than not bringing your pillow at all is forgetting it at the hotel.
-So put a colourful pillow case to identify your pillow.
-This way you won’t forget it the next morning (or there’s less of a chance of it) because doesn’t blend in with the white hotel pillows.
+The only thing worse than not bringing your pillow, is forgetting it at the hotel.
+To avoid this, put a colourful pillow case on it to identify it as your pillow.
+And hopefully this way you won’t forget it the next morning (or there’s less of a chance of it) because doesn’t blend in with the white hotel pillows.

 pink-pillow-case-overnight-road-trip-tips